| Rah AFzar Tarh Company overview

 and right cross sections intersect each other, it may be assumed that left and

+right cross sections must be analyzed individually and separated.
 This is required especially when encountering a tunnel, and for example left cross section reached to the

 tunnel, and right side has not yet.
 In these situations the there must be a